 Limited data are available.
 Based on the available guideline 90 day study, the amino trialkoxysilanes may cause damage to the respiratory tract through prolonged or repeated inhalation exposure.
-Effects were observed at doses 2 orders of magnitude lower than doses causing effects in the respiratory tract following acute exposures (see acute toxicity section), warranting hazard classification (see Hazard classifications relevant for worker health and safety section).
-Although effects in the respiratory tract following inhalation exposure is expected for all chemicals in this evaluation (due to irritant effects), the available data indicate that the amino mono- and dialkoxy silanes have lower acute toxicity following inhalation compared with the trialkoxysilanes.
-Therefore, the doses at which effects occur following repeated exposure may be higher than for the trialkoxysilanes.
+Adverse effects in the respiratory tract were observed with a lowest observed adverse effect concentration (LOAEC) of 0.045 mg/L/6 hours/day.
+Although effects may be due to the irritant nature of the chemical, adverse effects were observed at doses more than 2 orders of magnitude lower than the doses causing adverse effects in the respiratory tract with acute exposure (see Acute toxicity section), warranting hazard classification (see Hazard classifications relevant for worker health and safety section).
+Although effects in the respiratory tract following inhalation exposure are expected for all chemicals in this evaluation (due to irritant effects), the available data indicate that the amino mono- and dialkoxysilanes have lower acute toxicity following inhalation compared with the trialkoxysilanes.
+Therefore, the doses at which adverse effects could occur following repeated exposure to amino mono- and dialkoxysilanes may be higher than for the trialkoxysilanes.
 Overall, in the absence of further data read across is considered appropriate only for the trialkoxysilanes.

-N-[3-(trimethoxysilyl)propyl]-1,2-ethanediamine (CAS No. 1760-24-3) (REACH n.d. -a)
+N-[3-(trimethoxysilyl)propyl]-1,2-ethanediamine (CAS No. 1760-24-3) (ECHA 2015; REACH n.d.-a)

 In a 90 day inhalation toxicity study (OECD TG 413), SD rats (20/sex/dose) were exposed to the chemical aerosol (via a nose only system) at approximately 0, 0.005, 0.015 or 0.045 mg/L/6 hours/day for 5 days/week.
-The no observed adverse effect concentration (NOAEC) was 0.015 mg/L/6 hours/day, based on adverse effects at 0.045 mg/L/6 hours/day, the lowest observed adverse effect concentration (LOAEC) tested.
+The no observed adverse effect concentration (NOAEC) was 0.015 mg/L/6 hours/day, based on adverse effects at 0.045 mg/L/6 hours/day (LOAEC).
 The adverse clinical observations included lower body weights and body weight gains, gross findings in the lungs, increased lung weights, and histopathological abnormalities were observed in the nasal cavity, larynx, trachea, and lungs in both male and female rats.
 Many of these effects persisted to the end of the recovery period although lower incidence and severity were noted for effects on the respiratory tract in recovery high dose animals.